Patrick Burns (businessman): Burns Memorial Fund

 Today, the Burns Memorial Fund is made up of a private charitable foundation (the Children’s Fund) and two non-profit trusts (the Police Fund and the Fire Fund).
 The funds operate collectively as the Burns Memorial Fund.

 Death and legacy

 Burns died February 24, 1937—less than six months after the death of his son.
+His body lay in state at the Park Memorial chapel until February 27.
+He is interred in St. Mary's Cemetery.